Tibetan Mastiff Breed Guide

 Exercise Requirements for Tibetan Mastiffs

 When Tibetan Mastiffs are younger they tend to have more energy and require more exercise.
 However, as they grow older they begin to mellow out and sleep a good amount throughout the day.
-Despite their mellow disposition, it’s important to ensure they are either walked every day or allowed to roam around outside.
+Despite their mellow temperament, it’s important to ensure they are either walked every day or allowed to roam around outside.
 Walking is particularly important if you have them inside the house all day.
-Generally

 Generally speaking, this is not recommended as it can cause them to become depressed and restless.
 Remember that every dog is different and their energy levels will vary but it’s important to keep your dog feeling healthy and happy at all times.
 As puppies, Tibetan Mastiffs will often enjoy running around and playing fetch but as noted above this desire to run around will decrease with age.

-Tibetan Mastiffs Lifespan & Longevity
+Tibetan Mastiffs Life Span & Longevity

 Are Tibetan Mastiffs Popular?